southworks/Agents/docs/HowTo/MSALAuthConfigurationOptions.md

   }
 ```

-#### Example for ClientSecret for Azure Bot Service using Single Tenant
+Here is an example for `ClientSecret` for Azure Bot Service using Single Tenant:

 ```json
   "Connections": {